Skip to main content

 For Faculty

-As undergraduates, students in Rawlings CPRS are expected to participate in research.
-Typically, this is accomplished through involvement with a faculty mentor, either through on-going faculty research or an independent, faculty-approved project.
-Hence, faculty mentors are crucial to the success of the Rawlings CPRS program.
+As undergraduates, students in the Hunter R. Rawlings III, Cornell Presidential Research Scholars program (RCPRS are expected to actively participate in research each semester while enrolled at Cornell.
+This is accomplished by working alongside a faculty mentor, either through on-going faculty research or an independent, faculty-approved project.
+Hence, faculty mentors are crucial to the success of RCPRS students.

-All students in the program have access to a Research Support Account (RSA) as long as they are enrolled as full-time undergraduates at Cornell.
+All students in the program have access to a research Support Account if they are enrolled as full-time undergraduates at Cornell and are in good standing with the RCPRS program.
 Students selected as freshmen have up to $8,000; students selected as sophomores/rising juniors have access to up to $5,000.
-This RSA can be used to fund a full-time summer of research at Cornell or elsewhere, research-related travel, limited research supplies, and wages.
-Students are encouraged to discuss the use of their RSA with their faculty mentor.
-Approval for RSA funds must be obtained from the program before purchases are made.
+This support account can be used to fund a full-time summer of research at Cornell or elsewhere, research-related travel, limited research supplies, and wages.
+Students are encouraged to discuss the use of their support account with the RCPRS Director and their faculty mentor.
+Approval for support account funds must be obtained from the RCPRS Director before purchases are made.
+All purchases made without RCPRS program involvement and approval cannot use support account funds.
+All support account purchases must be accompanied with a receipt of other proof of purchase.
+If you or your student have any questions regarding RCPRS program funds, please contact the RCPRS program at: rcprs@cornell.edu .

 General Information for Faculty

-Information on nominating students can be found here.
+Information on the RCPRS Application can be found here.

 Background

-• Each year approximately 35-40 incoming freshmen are selected as Rawlings Cornell Presidential Research Scholars.
+• Each year approximately 35-40 incoming freshmen are selected as Hunter R. Rawlings III Cornell Presidential Research Scholars.

 • Students who are chosen demonstrate superior academic potential and intellectual curiosity.
-They may or may not have had previous research experience.
+Upper-class selected students will have research experience, while freshmen may not.
+All demonstrate a strong commitment to research.

-• Research Scholars are enrolled in all colleges at Cornell and work in the physical, social and life sciences, humanities, engineering, and all other fields.
+• RCPRS students are enrolled in most colleges and schools at Cornell and work in the physical, social and life sciences, humanities, engineering, and many other fields.

-• Working closely with one or more Cornell faculty members, research scholars design and plan an individualized program of faculty-directed research.
+• Working closely with one or more Cornell faculty members, RCPRS students design and plan an individualized program of faculty-directed research.

-• Research Scholars who continue to meet the requirements of the program will remain in RCPRS as long as they are enrolled as full-time undergraduates at Cornell.
+• RCPRS students who continue to meet the requirements of the program will remain in RCPRS if they are enrolled as full-time undergraduates at Cornell.

 • Students who were not chosen as entering freshmen to be in the RCPRS program may apply in the spring of their sophomore year to be admitted into the program at the beginning of their junior year.
-Sophomores who wish to apply must: 1) have at least a 3.5 GPA; 2) have done at least one semester of research at Cornell; 3) be nominated by a faculty member whom the student has done research.
+Sophomores who wish to apply must: 1) have at least a 3.5 GPA; 2) have done at least one semester of research at Cornell; 3) complete the RCPRS application and submit a letter of recommendation written by a faculty member.

-• Make progress on their project(s) (based on student reports, annual faculty evaluations and attainment of goals as outlined in their research plan).
+• Make progress on their research project(s) based on student reports, annual faculty evaluations, and attainment of goals as outlined in their research plan.

 • Spend at least one summer engaged in full-time research, at Cornell or off-campus (with on-campus mentor endorsement).